i2p/i2p.www/i2p2www/spec/proposals/123-new-netdb-entries.rst

                                   Interpreted client-side, but also passed to the router in the SessionConfig, to declare intent and check support.
                                   See proposals 144 and 145.

+  i2cp.leaseSetSecret=xxxx        A secret used to encrypt/decrypt the leaseset, default ""

+  i2cp.leaseSetAuthType=nnn       The type of authentication for encrypted LS2.
+                                  0 for no per-client authentication (the default) 1 for DH per-client authentication
+                                  2 for PSK per-client authentication

+  i2cp.leaseSetBlindedType=nnn   The sig type of the blinded key for encrypted LS2.
+                                 Default depends on the destination sig type.
+                                 See proposal 123.

 Session Config